-A new book released to coincide with the 75th anniversary of the 7 December 1941 Japanese attack on Pearl Harbor not only purports to offer the “definitive” account of the battle that provoked the United States’ entry into World War II, but also, teasingly, repeats an arcane conspiracy theory associated with the attack that rarely makes it into the history books.
+A new book released to coincide with the 75th anniversary of the 7 December 1941 Japanese attack on Pearl Harbor not only purported to offer the "definitive" account of the battle that provoked the United States' entry into World War II, but it also, teasingly, repeated an arcane conspiracy theory associated with the attack that rarely makes it into the history books.

 On page 151 of Craig Nelson's Pearl Harbor: From Infamy to Greatness (New York: Simon and Schuster, 2016), within a timeline of events that occurred on both sides of the Pacific in the weeks leading up to the bombardment of the U.S. fleet in Hawaii, the following one-paragraph anecdote appears: